Squeezing light to get nonclassical work in quantum engines: Analytical calculation of the work for a quasistatic expansion in the weak squeezing limit

-Consider an open squeezed optomechanical cavity model described by a quantum harmonic oscillator.
+Consider an open squeezed optomechanical-cavity model described by a quantum harmonic oscillator.
 The Hamiltonian describing the system is $H(t) = \hbar \omega(t) a^\dagger a$, and the steady state of the squeezed Lindblad-type equation that describes the time evolution of this open system is a squeezed thermal state, $\rho_\beta^{\xi} = S(\xi) \rho_\beta S^\dagger(\xi)$.
 We now assume that the cavity undergoes a quasistatic expansion, so $\omega(t)$ will decrease in time while the state of the system remains thermal (and squeezed) with the Hamiltonian $H(t)$.
-To compute analytically the total amount of work in a process using both Alicki's and expansion work definitions, we expand the squeezing operator $S(\xi)$ up to $\mathcal{O}(r^2)$, with $\xi = r\textrm{e}^{i\varphi}$,
+To compute analytically the total amount of work in a process using both Alicki's and expansion-work definitions, we expand the squeezing operator $S(\xi)$ up to $\mathcal{O}(r^2)$, with $\xi = r\textrm{e}^{i\varphi}$,

 This implies that the general squeezed thermal state $\rho_\beta^{\xi}(t) = S(\xi) \rho_\beta(t) S^\dagger(\xi)$, with $\rho_\beta(t)=\mathcal{Z}^{-1}\textrm{e}^{-\beta H(t)}$, can be expanded as